 By: Luke Broadwater and Scott Calvert

-Consultant URS Corp. evaluated the camera system as run by Xerox State and Local Solutions in 2012 and found an error rate of more than 10 percent — 40 times higher than city officials have claimed.
-The city got those findings last April but never disclosed the high error rate, refusing calls by members of the City Council to release the audit.
+Consultant URS Corp. evaluated the camera system run by Xerox State and Local Solutions in 2012 and found an error rate of more than 10 percent — 40 times higher than city officials have claimed.
+The city got those findings last April but never disclosed the high error rate, refusing calls by the City Council members to release the audit.

-City Council members reacted with dismay and anger when told Wednesday of the audit’s results, asking why the Rawlings-Blake administration didn’t reveal the high error rate months ago and take steps to fully refund fines paid by motorists.
+City Council members reacted with dismay and anger when told Wednesday of the audit’s results, asking why the Rawlings-Blake administration didn’t reveal the high error rate months ago and take steps to refund fines paid by motorists fully.

-The audit identified 13 cameras with double-digit error rates, including one at Loch Raven Boulevard that was giving out more erroneous tickets than accurate citations.
+The audit identified 13 cameras with double-digit error rates, including one at Loch Raven Boulevard, giving out more erroneous tickets than accurate citations.

 A camera in the 1000 block of Caton Ave. had a 35 percent error rate, the audit found.
 A device at the 6500 block of Eastern Ave. had a 45 percent error rate.
 And a speed camera in the 5400 block of Loch Raven Blvd. had a 58 percent error rate.

 “That is extraordinary,” said City Council member Robert Curran.
 “Anything more than a 2 percent error rate is unacceptable.”

 Throughout 2012, city officials repeatedly claimed the error rate of their 83 cameras was “less than a quarter of one percent” in response to a Sun investigation that documented erroneous speed readings at seven cameras.